⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 <!-- tools/display-ad-preview.html -->

-When adding a new client that should see a tool, update the toolAccess field in the markdown file and the data-access attribute on the tool HTML page.
+When adding a new brand that should see a tool, update the toolAccess field in the markdown file and the data-access attribute on the tool HTML page.

 Managing Users